By Santorini Dave

 12 Tips for Paris First-Timers

-1. Choose Your Neighborhood Carefully
+Choose Your Neighborhood Carefully

-• Where you stay defines your trip.
-For classic Paris and easy access to the biggest sights, stay in Saint-Germain-des-Prés, the 1st arrondissement (near the Louvre), or the 7th arrondissement (Eiffel Tower area).
-For a trendier, more local vibe with fantastic restaurants and bars, book a hotel in the Marais (3rd/4th).2.
-Book Major Museums in Advance
+Proximity to the Seine: If your hotel is within a few blocks of the Seine, you’re likely in a very walkable area with easy access to major sights.
+For classic Paris, stay in Saint-Germain-des-Prés, the 1st arrondissement (near the Louvre), or the 7th arrondissement (Eiffel Tower area).
+For a trendier, more local vibe, book a hotel in the Marais (3rd/4th).

-• Do not show up at the Louvre or Musée d’Orsay without a ticket.
+Do not show up at the Louvre or Musée d’Orsay without a ticket.
 Timed entry slots are now required and must be booked online.
 Buying tickets in advance lets you skip the massive ticket-buying line.
-For the best experience, a private guide is almost always worth the money.3.
-Use Public Transport
+For the best experience, a private guide is almost always worth the money.- Use Public Transport

-• Many museums are closed on either Monday or Tuesday.
-Lots of smaller shops and bakeries close on Sundays.
-Some restaurants and markets are closed on Mondays.
-Always check the opening hours for a specific place online before you go.
-Le Marais is the best neighborhood for shopping on a Sunday, as most stores remain open.8.
-Walk as Much as Possible
+Many museums are closed on either Monday (like the Musée d’Orsay) or Tuesday (like the Louvre).
+Many smaller shops and bakeries close on Sundays.
+Always check opening hours online.
+Le Marais is the best neighborhood for Sunday shopping, as most stores there remain open.Our room at the Cler Hotel in the 7th.

 The Rue Cler shopping street in the 7th Arrondissement.